"We’re bringing the fate and future of Australia’s living wonders before the Court." – Christine Carlisle, ECoCeQ

 The reconsideration requests

-Under a rarely used section of the EPBC Act, Environmental Justice Australia, on behalf of their client ECoCeQ, has submitted 19 reconsideration requests to the minister, covering almost all new coal and gas proposals awaiting federal approval
+Under a rarely used section of the EPBC Act, in July 2022, Environmental Justice Australia, on behalf of their client ECoCeQ, submitted 19 reconsideration requests to the Minister covering almost all new coal and gas proposals awaiting federal approval.

 About our environment law